ReginaldoTI/archsis/README.md

 * WARNING!!!
 Check setup file for all configurations!
 Otherwise you can lost your data!

-+ AUTOMATIC_IP
-+ SEPARETE_HOME
-+ SAMBA
++ AUTOMATIC_IP, determine fixed address
++ SEPARATE_HOME, create home directory on separate disk
++ INSTALL_VIRTUALBOX, install virtualbox on host, not on guest system
++ INSTALL_SAMBA, install and configure SAMBA.

 First run ./install, to install arch O.S
 Then reboot
-enter directory luisantoniojr* and run sudo ./install_programs to install all programs.
+Enter in directory luisantoniojr* and run sudo ./install_programs to install all programs.

 ### Based on...
 https://github.com/helmuthdu/aui ... [the master]